Our Best Guide To Buying a Turbo Trainer & How They Work

 Roller trainers tend to be the more simple and cost-effective type of trainer in comparison to others, no rear wheel change is needed for this trainer and the wear on your tyres is not as harsh.

 This trainer works by simply placing your bike on top of three rollers or ‘drums’ which sit on top of a regular frame.
-The rear wheel of your bike turns the back rollers so as the front roller can turn, meaning you need to keep your bike balanced while you ride it as you would in real life.
+The rear wheel of your bike turns the back rollers so that the front roller can turn, meaning you need to keep your bike balanced while you ride it as you would in real life.
 These roller trainers are harder to use than turbo as they require more balance, but do have a set level of resistance which can be limiting.

 - Great for improving balance – Unlike wheel-on trainers, the balance of the bike on top of these rollers is determined by you and how you handle the bike, much like real-life riding.